-- (i) the guidance the CF Staff will consider when assessing the no-action request will be based on the guidance in place at the time it issues a response, - (ii) previously submitted requests are not required to be resubmitted, but if a company wishes to raise new legal arguments in light of SLB 14M, the arguments should be submitted as supplemental correspondence, and - (iii) a company may submit a new no-action request even if the deadline prescribed in Rule 14a-8(j) has passed, provided that the legal arguments made in the new request relate to the new guidance in SLB 14M.
+- 1. The guidance the CF Staff will consider when assessing the no-action request will be based on the guidance in place at the time it issues a response. - 2.
+Previously submitted requests are not required to be resubmitted, but if a company wishes to raise new legal arguments in light of SLB 14M, the arguments should be submitted as supplemental correspondence.

+3. A company may submit a new no-action request even if the deadline prescribed in Rule 14a-8(j) has passed, provided that the legal arguments made in the new request relate to the new guidance in SLB 14M.